The beekeepers of Sine Saloum: How all-women team tends to Senegal mangrove

 Local solution, global impact

-In a policy brief presented at COP28 last year, a group of experts at the French National Research Institute for International Development proposed working with and empowering indigenous communities like Mboga Yaye to sustainably manage and restore mangroves.
+In a policy brief presented at COP28 last year, a group of experts at the French National Research Institute for International Development proposed working with and empowering Indigenous communities like Mboga Yaye to sustainably manage and restore mangroves.
 They praised the model as a more effective and sustainable solution than large-scale carbon offsets, mired in human rights controversies and unreliable models that allow companies to continue polluting.

 Back at the cooperative, the sun sets over the bustling processing site.
 Oysters are laid out in the driers as some women shuck and sort today’s catches while others clean the protective beekeeping gear thick with clay from the mudflats.